 In most instances, larger houses mean more solar panels, due to higher electricity consumption.
 However, you might still find some smaller houses that consume more power monthly than larger ones.
 Also, even same-sized homes might have different energy demands.

-For this reason, it wouldn’t be factual to state that solar panels’ cost is entirely determined by the home’s size.
-But, which factors will influence the type and size of the solar system you install?
+For this reason, it wouldn’t be factual to state that the home’s size entirely determines solar panels cost.
+But which factors will influence the type and size of the solar system you install?

 1. Electricity Demand